This page provides information on our plans for an Electric Forecourt® in Plymouth.

 The site is situated wholly in ‘Flood Zone 1’ which is an area of land with the least probability of flooding.

-A Flood Risk Assessment and Drainage Strategy will be submitted as part of the planning application.
+A Flood Risk Assessment and Drainage Strategy was submitted as part of the planning application, which provides further details.